OrinaOisera/log-monitoring-tool/README.md

 Problem :

-Gen a notifcation when my website is down.
+Gen a notification when my website is down.
+Use Amazon Q to help crate it.